What are colon polyps?

 What is the stool occult blood test?

-Polyps and colorectal cancers often bleed a small amount, and this blood may not be visible to the naked eye.
-The stool occult blood test, also known as the faecal immunochemical test (FIT) detects tiny amounts of blood in stool samples.
+Polyps and colorectal cancers often bleed a small amount which may not be visible to the naked eye.
+The stool occult blood test is recommended to detect tiny amounts of blood in stool samples.
 A positive stool occult blood test does not always mean presence of a polyp or cancer.
 Ulcers, inflammation in the gut and even haemorrhoids (piles) can cause a positive test result.
 A stool occult blood test is recommended once a year after the age of 45 years.
-A colonoscopy is recommended in case of a positive test.
+A colonoscopy is recommended in case the stool occult blood test is positive.

 What is the stool DNA test?

 Cells from polyps and cancers are shed in the stool.
-A special stool test looks for mutations in the DNA of these cells.
+The stool DNA test looks for mutations in the DNA of these cells.
 The stool DNA test targets multiple DNA markers to achieve high detection rates.
-These DNA markers are present in only trace quantities in the stool and therefore highly sensitive laboratory methods are used to detect these markers.
-The stool DNA test has been demonstrated to have high detection rates for early-stage colon cancer.
+Also, because DNA markers may be present in only trace quantities in stool, very sensitive laboratory methods are used to detect the markers.
+The stool DNA test demonstrates high detection rates of early-stage colon cancer.
 This test is recommended once every two years.
-A colonoscopy is recommended in case of a positive test.
+A colonoscopy is recommended in case the stool DNA test is positive.

 How are colon polyps removed?